Mordant's Need: Themes

 The story deals deeply with themes of what reality is, and how we can know what is real.
 Terisa is a troubled young woman who doubts the reality of her own existence, even before she is summoned to Mordant, where the prevailing belief among Imagers is that the things they summon from their magic mirrors (such as Terisa) do not actually exist before Imagery brings them into the world of Mordant.

 There is a similarity between the handling of this theme in Mordant's Need and in Donaldson's Thomas Covenant series, where Thomas Covenant, the Unbeliever, commits at least one reprehensible act because he refuses to believe that the world he perceives around him could be real.
 Mordant's Need can be read as a reflection, or mirror image, of the Covenant story, where the reality questioned is not the fantasy world and the reality of those around the male protagonist, but the original world and the female protagonist's own reality.

 The dynamic between the aged King Joyse and his daughters strongly echoes Shakespeare's King Lear.

 The author has written in an interview:

+[T]he castle of Gormenghast was an "unconscious influence" on both Orison and Revelstone.
+"What a minute," you protest.
+"If it's 'unconscious,' how do you know it exists at all?"
+Well, because I read Peake's trilogy before I ever imagined the first "Covenant" books.
+And by the time I wrote "Mordant's Need," I had read Peake's trilogy twice.
+I wasn't *thinking* of Gormenghast when I created my own Big Castles (to my mind, Gormenghast is entirely different).
+Nevertheless Peake's writing must have influenced me *somehow*, if for no other reason than because I liked it so much.